GitStatus25/GitStatus/backend/APP_DOCS.md

 1. **GitHub Controllers** (`controllers/GitHub/`)

-   GitHub-related functionality is organized into specialized controllers that mirror the service structure:
+   GitHub-related functionality is organized into specialized controllers that mirror the service structure.
+   These controllers are imported directly in route files, maintaining clean dependencies:

    a. **RepositoryController**
    - Handles repository information and search